GoogleCloudPlatform/fda-mystudies/Terraform/README.md

     After the secrets have been created you must go in Console and open the secrets manager and fill in their values.

-1. TODO(xingao): describe how to setup CICD pipeline
+1. Follow `$ROOT/cicd/README.md` to set up CICD pipelines for Terraform configs.

 1. Revoke your super admin access by running `gcloud auth revoke` and authenticate as a normal user for daily activities.